AranJannson/legacy-portfolio-website/README.md

 # Folder Structure
 /CSS: Contains the cascading style sheets used for styling the website.

-/PHP: Contains the hypertext preprocessor files for the implementing cookies.

 /Pictures: Stores images and graphics used within the site.

-/files.aranjannson.com: Contains the files for the files.aranjannson.com sub site.

 /index.html: The main HTML file representing the homepage of the website.